Andereoo/TkinterWeb/README.md

 * Most CSS Pseudo-elements, such as `:hover` and `:active` are also supported.

 **JavaScript:**
 * Javascript is not supported at the moment.
+It is possible to manipulate the DOM through Python.
+See [DOM Manipulation with TkinterWeb](/docs/DOM.md).

 **Images:**
 * TkinterWeb supports nearly 50 different image types through PIL.
-Scalable Vector Graphic support is not as straightforward, though.
-In order to load SVG images:
+However, in order to load Scalable Vector Graphic images:
     * PyCairo or PyGObject must be installed.
     * Either Rsvg, PyGObject, or CairoSVG must also be installed.
 * Without these packages, TkinterWeb will still function properly, but SVG files will not be shown.